Andreas Maislinger

-Andreas Maislinger (born 26 February 1955 in St. Georgen near Salzburg, Austria) is an Austrian historian and political scientist and founder and chairman of the Austrian Service Abroad, including the Gedenkdienst, the Austrian Social Service and the Austrian Peace Service.
-He also is the founder of the Austrian Holocaust Memorial Award, the Braunau Contemporary History Days and the inventor of the idea of the House of Responsibility regarding the birthplace of Adolf Hitler.
+Andreas Maislinger (born 26 February 1955 in St. Georgen near Salzburg, Austria) is an Austrian political scientist and founder and former chairman of the Austrian Service Abroad.
+He also is the founder of the Austrian Holocaust Memorial Award, the Braunau Contemporary History Days and the inventor of the idea of the House of Responsibility.

 Studying and learning

 Maislinger studied law and political science in Salzburg and political science and eastern-European history in Vienna, with study visits in, amongst others, Frankfurt am Main and Innsbruck.
 During his studies in Salzburg, Maislinger advocated for Austrian participation in the International Youth Meeting Center in Oświęcim/Auschwitz; Austrian president Rudolf Kirchschläger declined.
 Kirchschläger later acknowledged the value of Maislinger's proposal of civilian service for reconciliation and atonement related to the Holocaust.

-In 1980 he received his doctorate for a dissertation on the problems of Austrian defence policy.
+In 1980 he received his doctorate for a dissertation on the problems of Austrian defense policy.
 He subsequently held posts at the Institute for Political Science at the University of Innsbruck, the University of New Orleans as visiting assistant professor, the Humboldt University of Berlin for a research visit, and the Hebrew University of Jerusalem.

 In 1982 he co-founded the working group of independent peace initiatives of Austria and in 1986 he became a member of the founding committee of the Austrian-Israeli society Tirol.
 Until 1996, he published columns in the "Jüdische Rundschau" (Jewish Review).

 Austrian Gedenkdienst

 Together with Andreas Hörtnagl, Maislinger founded the Gedenkdienst (Austrian Holocaust Memorial Service).
 He successfully pleaded for the legal establishment of this kind of alternative to mandatory military service, aiming at promoting education and raising awareness about the Holocaust.

-On September 1, 1992 the first young Austrian started his Gedenkdienst at the Museum Auschwitz-Birkenau.
+On 1 September 1992 the first young Austrian started his Gedenkdienst at the Museum Auschwitz-Birkenau.
 Since then more the 1000 Gedenkdiener served in 23 countries worldwide.
 Prominent supporters of this program include Simon Wiesenthal, Teddy Kollek, Ari Rath and Gerhard Röthler.

 In 1998 he founded the Austrian Service Abroad with Andreas Hörtnagl and Michael Prochazka, adding the Austrian Social Service and the Austrian Peace Service to the portfolio.

 In October and November 2009 Andreas Maislinger made a 3-week lecturing and promotion tour through Canada and the United States.

+In May 2023, Maislinger stepped down as chairman of the Austrian Service Abroad after public criticism.